 Thus there was nothing left for the authorities other than to reveal the facts of the matter, which appeared in the next edition of “Der Leichtathlet” under the heading “Dora Ratjen without titles or records.
 No longer eligible for Women’s competitions”.
 The article went on to state: “As a result of a medical examination it has been established that Dora Ratjen can not be admitted to female competitions.
 Germany has requested the international athletics federation, via the Fachamt Leichtathletik in the DRL [bodies responsible for German sports], to erase the world record from the lists and remove the title of European champion.
 The Reichssportführer has put into force regulations which will make repetition of such a case in Germany impossible once and for all”.

 - Intersex, in humans and other animals, is a variation in sex characteristics including chromosomes, gonads, or genitals that do not allow an individual to be distinctly identified as male or female.
 Such variation may involve genital ambiguity, and combinations of chromosomal genotype and sexual phenotype other than XY-male and XX-female.
 Intersex infants with ambiguous outer genitalia may be surgically ‘corrected’ to more easily fit into a socially accepted sex category.
 About 1% of babies have genitals that do not allow an individual to be distinctly identified as male or female.
-A common method is default to girl because its easier to remove tissue then try to build up.
+A common method is default to girl because its easier to remove tissue than try to build up.

 (Photo credit: Bundesarchiv / International Society of Olympic Historians).